 Good to know:

-There's a free parking lot at the start of the track, which is to your right if you're driving into the park.
+There's a free parking lot at the start of the track, which is to your right if you're driving into the national park.
 Keep your eyes open for signs pointing to it.

 Yuibera Plant Trail

-Ah well, they can't all be mind-blowing :-) I'm still glad we did it as otherwise I would've probably wondered if I missed out on something.
+Ah well, they can't all be mind-blowing :-) I'm still glad we did it, as otherwise, I would've probably wondered if I missed out on something.

 Andrews Point Track and Wedge Island